hannahmseidl/hannahmseidl/content/publication/house_price_channel/index.md

 # abstract: : I study the effects of quantitative easing on aggregate consumption through house price movements in a state-of-the-art HANK model with # housing subject to fixed adjustment costs and frictional intermediation.

-abstract: I study the effects of quantitative easing on aggregate consumption through changing house prices in a state-of-the-art HANK model with a discrete housing choice, collateral constraints, and frictional intermediation.
+abstract: I study the effects of large scale asset purchases in the mortgage market (QE) on aggregate consumption in a continuous time heterogeneous agent New Keynesian model with lumpy housing and frictional intermediation.
+I find that there is a salient house price channel of QE.
+In a model with frictional intermediation, QE relaxes the leverage constraint of intermediaries which decreases the borrowing spread.
+Since housing adjustment is lumpy, QE substantially increases housing demand and house prices through accelerating the adjustment threshold.
+With heterogeneous agents and borrowing constraints, these higher house prices transmit to aggregate consumption through wealth, collateral, and general equilibrium effects.

 # Summary.
 An optional shortened abstract.